BDC Hamburger Icon

 3. Implement A/B testing across all campaigns.

 Define a specific period over which a split test should run.
-After identifying a winning campaign, continue optimizing it so you end up with the highest sales or leads at the lowest cost.
+After identifying a winning campaign, continue optimizing it so you achieve the highest sales or leads at the lowest cost.

 4. Focus on your ad spend and income.